-- 1. Open Online Dashboard by doing one of the following: - Follow the link: https://cloud.acronis.com. - On the sidebar of Acronis True Image 2019, click Backup, click Add backup, click the Backup source area, and then select Social network. - 2.
+- 1. Open Online Dashboard by doing one of the following: - Follow the link: https://cloud.acronis.com. - On the sidebar of Acronis True Image 2020, click Backup, click Add backup, click the Backup source area, and then select Cloud service. - 2.
 Sign in to your Acronis account. - 3.
-On the sidebar, click Resources, click Add, and then choose Instagram. - 4.
-Click Back up Instagram. - 5.
-Log in to your Instagram account, if prompted. - 6.
-Click Authorize to allow Acronis True Image 2019 to access information from your Instagram account (media and profile information).
-The information will only be used for backup purposes. - 7.
-Configure the backup by setting a schedule for the backup.
+On the sidebar, click Resources, click Add, and then choose Microsoft Office 365 for Home. - 4.
+Log in to your Microsoft account, if prompted. - 5.
+At the Backup source area, select items to backup: - Entire account - Outlook - OneDrive - 6.
+Click Done. - 7.
+You can configure cleanup rules for the backup via the Cleanup pane.
 You can also encrypt the backup and protect it with a password.
-When done, click Create. - 8.
+When done, click Apply. - 8.
 To start the backup, click Run now.

-4.6 Backup options
+4.5 Backup options